AceOfSpades-1710/AI-Customer-Support-Bot/README.md

-# AI Customer Support Bot
+# Vanessa: AI Customer Support Bot

 This repository contains an AI-powered customer support bot built with Flask, integrated with the Groq LLM, and featuring contextual memory and session tracking using Neon Postgres.
 The bot provides FAQ-based responses, escalation suggestions, and a responsive chat interface.